makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Those attentive paws continued their work of grooming down her arms as the badger brushed her cheek to Sélène's.
 "If you need to pick at something, you can pick at my fur."

-Sélène buzzed past possible responses --- "that's not how it works" and "it doesn't feel good, I don't want to do that to you" and "are you alright?" --- and just did her best to settle against Malina and enjoy the touches. *It's exposure therapy, maybe,* she thought. *I'm being present without engaging in the behavior.*
+Sélène buzzed past possible responses --- "that's not how it works" and "it doesn't feel good, I don't want to do that to you" and "are you alright?" --- and just did her best to settle against Malina and enjoy the touches. *It's exposure therapy, maybe,* she thought desperately. *I'm being present without engaging in the compulsion.*

 "This is nice," she mumbled.

 "To be touched?
 Or groomed?"

-Sélène grinned and shrugged.
+Sélène smiled and shrugged.
 "Both, I guess."

 Malina nodded and brushed her fingers down over the fox's left arm, having mostly sorted out the rough patches, and moved on to the right.
 "When I first met you, when you started coming to Book and Bean, I'd see you with your arms or neck like this, and I thought you were sick, like your fur was falling out."

 "Thankfully not," Sélène giggled.

-"Mmhm.
-And once I knew what was up, I wanted to sit you down and help you groom."
+"And once I knew what was up, I guess I wanted to sit you down and help you groom."

 "Like this?"

-Malina grinned, "Well, I figured it was more likely we'd sit at a table all professional like.
-That I get to do it with you in my arms is beyond anything I imagined."
+"Well, I figured it was more likely we'd sit at a table all professional like."
+Malina laughed.
+"That I get to do it with you in my arms is certainly beyond anything I imagined."

 Sélène tilted her ears back, feeling them flush along the insides.
 She shifted herself more comfortably against Malina.
 "That's the nicest bit," she purred, brushing her free paw along the badger's arm.